 The Consortium encourages the support of local service providers that are currently working with the underserved in the region.
 This includes the local Councils on Aging that provide services and some transportation services to area seniors.
 The Consortium also continues to work with CHDOs and nonprofits that provide housing counseling and credit counseling to LMI families.
+During the development of the HOME-ARP Allocation Plan, the Consortium hosted stakeholder meetings to identify underserved needs across the region.
+HOME-ARP funds will be used to address those needs through the development of affordable housing and non-congregate shelter and supportive services.

 The Consortium is also working to facilitate collaboration among local partners and building CHDO capacity to serve the region's housing needs through private/public partnerships, wherever possible.
-Building the capacity of CHDOs in the area will help facilitate the use of HOME funds towards housing revelopment and housing rehabilitation activities.
+Building the capacity of CHDOs in the area will help facilitate the use of HOME funds towards housing development and housing rehabilitation activities.

-While in PY 2021, only TBRA activities have been funded, the Consortium's goal is to also provide funding for new home and apartment construction, and rehabilitation of owner-occupied and rental properties to assist low income families in finding and/or maintaining affordable homes in the Consolidated Plan period.
+While in PY 2022, only TBRA activities were completed, the Consortium's goal is to also provide funding for new home and apartment construction, and rehabilitation of owner-occupied and rental properties to assist low-income families in finding and/or maintaining affordable homes in the Consolidated Plan period.